VolmitSoftware/Abyssalith/README.md

 ### Prerequisites

-You need Gradle, Java 16, an internet connection, and some IDE(would suggest intelij).
+You need Gradle, Java 16, an internet connection, and some IDE (would suggest InteliJ).
 Good luch with that however :)

 ### Installing

 - You can clone this repo and import the project in any Java IDE that you may want to use.
-This project was made using intelik, but any should work as long as it supports gradle
+This project was made using IntelliJ, but any should work as long as it supports gradle.
 - Make sure that you have imported the plugins required via the Gradle file (look up how to do that for your own environment) and that your IDE recognize the folder `java` as Source folder and `resources` as Resources folder.
 If you have trouble getting the bot up and running, feel free to [create an issue](https://github.com/NextdoorPsycho/Abyssalith/issues).